ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 }
 ```

+`IsNavigationIntercepted` is set to `ForceLoad` - default false - if the result of calling `NavigateTo` otherwise it's true.

-The key to what happens is `IsNavigationIntercepted`.
-If triggered by `NavigateTo` and `ForceLoad` is not set or set to false, `IsNavigationIntercepted` is false, otherwise it's true.
-So, if we can avoid causing a hard navigation event in `Router`, we can add a component in `NotFound` to handle additional dynamic routing.
+If we can avoid causing a hard navigation event in `Router`, we can add a component in `NotFound` to handle additional dynamic routing.
 Not too difficult, it is our code!
 We'll look at an enhanced `NavLink` control to help us further on.

-In the event of a hard navigation event, routing will still work, but the application reloads.
-We should see rogue navigation events during testing.
+Routing stil works with a hard navigation event, but the application reloads: we'll soon see problem navigation events in testing!

 ### CustomRouteData